PHOENIXCONTACT/MORYX-Framework/docs/tutorials/DataModel/CodeFirst.md

 ### Initial creation of migration configuration

 Before we implement the UnitOfWork you can configure your migration.
-This is an easy step to take because MARVIN has prepared a few things for you.
+This is an easy step to take because MORYX has prepared a few things for you.
 But before we call the Enable-Migration script you need to add `Npgsql` & `System.Threading.Tasks.Extensions` via Nuget to your project.
 After then you need to open your `App.config` and add the following lines:

 ````xml
   <configSections>